30 September 2023

 • IAEA data depends on information provided by Member States; WNISR research attempts to establish which construction projects can be considered “active”.
 If several credible sources—either in the open literature or from the WNISR's international network of contacts—corroborate a given status, a project will be either added to or withdrawn from the IAEA's list of reactors “under construction”.

 • Construction data in IAEA-PRIS have not only changed over the years for some reactors; some reactors have simply disappeared from the system.
-Not all of those changes are reflected in the WNISR database.
+Not all of those changes are reflected yet in the WNISR database but they are added as soon as they can be clearly documented

 Definitions